Earn Your GED

 - A letter from the superintendent stating that they are withdrawn from the school and are permitted to obtain a GED, or

 - One of the five additional letters of request listed above.

-As of January 2014, the GED Exam is computerized through the service provider Pearson VUE.
-Tests are administered in the upper level of the Learning Resources Center (Library), room 209.
-To view the test schedule, register to take the exam, and schedule appointments to take the exam go to www.GED.com.
+As of January 2019, the GED Exam is computerized through the service provider Pearson VUE.
+Tests are administered in the upper level of the Learning Resources Center (Library), room 9224.
+To view the test schedule, register to take the exam, and schedule appointments to take the exam, go to www.GED.com.
 Appointments and payment may no longer be accepted by the test center staff.
 Click here for detailed step-by-step directions.

 Contact the GED Testing Center at 724-480-3434 for further information or the Pearson VUE call center at 1-877-EXAM-GED (392-6433) for technical questions and assistance with the website.

-For information regarding GED preparatory classes, contact Adult Literacy Action at 724-773-7810.
+For information regarding GED preparatory classes, contact Literacy Pittsburgh at 724-773-7810.

 How to Schedule the GED Test

 Click here to download the step-by-step instructions on how to schedule the test, select the location/date/time, and pay for the test online via credit or debit card.

 A Commonwealth Secondary School Diploma may be issued to any Pennsylvania resident who does not possess a secondary school diploma and who is at least 18 years of age upon presentation of evidence of full matriculation and the satisfactory completion of a minimum of one full year or 30 semester hours of study at an accredited institution of postsecondary education located in the United States.
 An official college transcript is acceptable evidence for award of this diploma.